EMERGING MARKETS-Latam markets slump on N. Korea nuclear test, Fed jitters

 figures triggered a collapse of bets on a September rate hike.

-days of gains as prices of crude oil, a key export and source of
+prices of crude oil, a key export and source of tax revenue,

 greenback as traders worried that newly inducted President